Abdelgelil Mostafa

-Dr. Abdelgelil Mostafa is an Egyptian cardiologist and a political activist.
+Abdelgelil Mostafa is an Egyptian cardiologist and a political activist.

-Abdelgelil Mostafa studied medicine at the Cairo University, and received his doctoral degree in 1966.
+Mostafa studied medicine at the Cairo University, and received his doctoral degree in 1966.

-Before the 2011 Egyptian revolution, Dr. Abelgelil Mostafa was the general coordinator of the Egyptian Movement for Change.
+Before the 2011 Egyptian revolution, Mostafa was the general coordinator of the Egyptian Movement for Change.
 After the 2011 Egyptian Revolution, he joined the Justice Party as a founding member.
-Mostafa has been involved in preparing the Reawakening of Egypt electoral list that will run in the 2015 Egyptian parliamentary election.
+Mostafa was involved in preparing the Reawakening of Egypt electoral list that planned to run in the 2015 Egyptian parliamentary election.
+The alliance withdrew from the election and several of the involved parties planned to run for individual seats.